pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

     * If it still doesn't work:
         * If on Mac: you may need to install the command line tools for Mac, or a newer version of libxml2

-8. You are ready for the `rails init .` command, as in `rails new blog` from the [standard tutorial here](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application).
+8. You are ready for the `rails new .` command, as in `rails new blog` from the [standard tutorial here](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application).
 We use `.` so that the new application gets created in the current directory.

     * This will overwrite `.gitignore` and `Gemfile`.
 That's ok.
+    * BETTER: `rails new . --database=postgresql` so that your app uses postgres from the get go.

 9. You'll want to manually add the line `ruby "2.3.3"` into that `Gemfile` as the second line